zukunft/zukunft.com/docs/code_user_message_exceptions.md

 typically a buffer that is merged back or a message of a different user; only a block of sibling buffers shares one comment above the block

-179 creations below the entry points: 170 explained, 9 parameter defaults and 0 still unexplained
+187 creations below the entry points: 179 explained, 8 parameter defaults and 0 still unexplained and 5 nullable message parameters

 ## parameter defaults